-This brings us to the new perspectives in SCOM 2016, especially when used with SQL 2016.
+This brings us to the new perspectives in SCOM, especially when used with SQL 2016 and LATER.

-In SQL 2016, some changes were made to optimize performance, especially when using new storage subsystems that leverage new disks like SSD.
+In SQL 2016 and later, some changes were made to optimize performance, especially when using new storage subsystems that leverage new disks like SSD.
 The net effect of these changes, on SCOM databases, is that they will consume much more space in the database, than when using SQL 2014 and previous.
 The reason for this is deeply technical, and I will cover this later.
-But what you need to understand as a SCOM owner, is that the sizing guidance will not match up with previous versions of SQL, compared to SQL 2016.
+But what you need to understand as a SCOM owner, is that the sizing guidance will not match up with previous versions of SQL, compared to SQL 2016 and later.
 This isn’t a bad thing, you just need to make some minor changes to counteract this.

 Note in the above graphic – the unused space is over 5 TIMES the space used by actual data!